panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 # Template for Contributions {#TemplateContributions}

-This document is being built collaboratively.
-To contribute your experience, please send a Github pull request to https://github.com/panrg/draft-dawkins-panrg-what-not-to-do.
-It is most convenient if contributors use the Contribution Template in {{TemplateContributions}}.

 There are many things that could be said about the Path Aware networking technologies that have been developed.
 For the purposes of this document, contributors are requested to provide

 - the name of a technology, including an abbreviation if one was used